-Ball State University requires all incoming students to live in on-campus housing for at least two semesters, unless they meet specific exemption criteria.
+Ball State University requires all incoming students to live in the residence halls for at least two semesters, unless they meet specific exemption criteria.

 The Board of Trustees of Ball State University approved the policy relating to student residency that became effective for students entering the university beginning in the fall 2005 semester.
 This policy supports a richer college experience by fostering a sense of community.